Abdillahi-A/Convolutional-Neural-Network-Image-Classifier/README.md

 The final CNN model managed to achieve a test accuracy of 93%.

-### Check out my medium article on this project (shamelss plug)
+### Check Out My Medium Post

 Having had so much fun doing this project, I decided to write about my experince / develop a tutorial for others to follow along.
-See the full article here https://medium.com/swlh/how-good-is-deep-learning-at-discerning-between-these-two-similar-looking-actors-9f054a871b92
+For more details on how I approached this project, check out my Medium post here: https://medium.com/swlh/how-good-is-deep-learning-at-discerning-between-these-two-similar-looking-actors-9f054a871b92